 Day 13: Early morning drive to witness the ritual bathing at the Ghats at the Kolayat temple.
 Thousands of holy-men and local tribesmen gather here to take the ritual bath.
-This day is the day of Kartik purnima, the most holy time for an auspicious dip in the water.
+This day is the day of Kartik purnima, the holiest time for an auspicious dip in the water.

-We continue drive to Manvar.
-Upon arrival we check into our luxurious, permanent tents, located right in the heart of the Great Indian Thar Desert.
-Our accommodations offer a rare opportunity to enjoy Rajasthan’s desert life, culture, wildlife and beauty.
+We continue to drive to Manvar.
+Upon arrival, we check into our luxurious, permanent tents, located right in the heart of the Great Indian Thar Desert.
+Our accommodations offer a rare opportunity to enjoy Rajasthan’s desert life, culture, wildlife, and beauty.
 We’ll be treated to a sunset jeep safari and then a fireside cultural performance.
 Overnight at Manvar Camp.

-Day 15: (November 6) After return to Delhi, we’ll be connect with an evening flight to Amristar to begin the extension.
+Day 15: After return to Delhi, we’ll connect with an evening flight to Amritsar to begin the extension.
 Once in Amritsar, we’ll be transported to our hotel.
-Spend the night in Amristar.
+Spend the night in Amritsar.

-Day 18: After breakfast we explore the un-ending list of attractions in Haridwar including: Har-Ki-Pauri, several Hindu temples and ashrams, and the Daksh Mahadev Temple.
-Beyond the amazing architectural designs, it is the spiritual ambience of these sacred spots that is so striking.
+Day 18: After breakfast we explore the unending list of attractions in Haridwar including Har-Ki-Pauri, several Hindu temples and ashrams, and the Daksh Mahadev Temple.
+Beyond the amazing architectural designs, it is the spiritual ambiance of these sacred spots that is so striking.
 Other important places we will try to visit are the Sapt Rishi Ashram, the Kanva Rishi Ashram, the Bharat Mata Temple, Maya Devi Temple, Bhimgoda, and Shanti Kunj.
 We’ll spend the night in Haridwar.

-Day 19: (November 10) Morning is to walk across the bridge to witness Ganga and people with religious faith.
+Day 19: Morning is to walk across the bridge to witness Ganga and people with religious faith.
 After breakfast transfer to the Dehradun airport to board the flight for Delhi.
-Meeting & assistance upon arrival in Delhi airport and transfer to international terminal for your onward flight.
+Meeting & assistance upon arrival in Delhi airport and transfer to the international terminal for your onward flight.